junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Amenemhat helps sneak it into the grand hall.
 They wait in the dark shadows.

 The jackal god leaves the chamber, sniffing the air greedily, approaching it through the descending stairs.
-His paws padding across the floor.
+His paws pad across the floor.
 He's still cautious.

 The creature's steps are slow, as if his brain is trying to stop the steps, but the feet are not listening to the control, carrying him toward the source of the smell by instinct.
-His snout twitches more violently by each step closer to the delicious creation.
+His snout twitches more violently with each step closer to the delicious creation.
 Until he's right in front of the dish.

 They watch him from the dark hideouts.